evolution-ui/evolution-ui/.github/CONTRIBUTING.md

 `http://localhost:3000/temp/[evolution|standard]/component-name.html`

+**IMPORTANT NOTE**: *npm* sometimes has problems with module dependencies.
+When you see error messages like `Module not found: Can't resolve ...` or `Cannot find module ...`, run `npm update` in your command line.

 #### ES6 Module

 Evolution UI makes use of ES6 modules to handle components' dependencies.
 Our goal is to build a dependency tree from our root file (`app.js`).